 Common-law status is a topic that frequently causes confusion when discussing Canadian immigration matters.
 Although Canada recognizes common-law partnerships, many other countries do not, and therefore some individuals who would be considered to be single in their country of origin, may actually be common-law according to Canada.
-It’s important to understand the concept so that any immigration declarations are made properly, as failing to declare that you have a common-law partner when immigrating to Canada may result in that you have a common-law partner at the time of your application to Canada may result in that partner never being able to accompany you to Canada at a later date.
+It’s important to understand the concept so that any immigration declarations are made accurately (using the Canadian definition) as failing to declare that you have a common-law partner at the time of your application to Canada may result in that partner never being able to accompany you to Canada at a later date.
 It’s a confusing topic with potentially serious consequences.

 What is common- law status in Canada?